Express (Dina Carroll song)

-"Express" is a song by British singer and songwriter Dina Carroll, released in May 1993 as the fifth single from her first album, So Close (1993).
-The song was a chart success in the United Kingdom, peaking at number 12 on the UK Singles Chart.
-On the Eurochart Hot 100, it reached number 44 in June 1993.
+"Express" is a song by British singer and songwriter Dina Carroll, released in May 1993 by A&M Records as the fifth single from her first album, So Close (1993).
+The song, co written by Carroll with its producer, Nigel Lowis, was a chart success in the UK, peaking at number 12 on the UK Singles Chart.
+On the Eurochart Hot 100, it peaked at number 44 in June 1993.

 Critical reception

 Jon O'Brien from AllMusic noted the "jazz-funk" of the song.
-Pan-European magazine Music & Media commented that Carroll "uses the Bowie trick of implementing a weird noise just beyond the irritation factor.
+Everett True from Melody Maker said, "'Express' kinda mixes in one of those cool jazz grooves so favoured by today's crop of happening young rappers with a female vocal which occasionally reminds me of The Lady, Aretha Franklin herself."
+Pan-European magazine Music & Media remarked that Carroll "uses the Bowie trick of implementing a weird noise just beyond the irritation factor.
 Very Dina-mic dance stuff."
-Alan Jones from Music Week gave it three out of five, noting that she "vamps it up on this pop/funk confection, one of the lesser tracks from her outstanding debut album So Close."
-In an retrospective review, Pop Rescue felt that the singer's vocals are "whispery, sometimes sultry".
+Alan Jones from Music Week gave it three out of five, writing that she "vamps it up on this pop/funk confection, one of the lesser tracks from her outstanding debut album So Close."

+In a 2015 retrospective review, Pop Rescue felt that the singer's vocals are "whispery, sometimes sultry".
 Phil Shanklin of ReviewsRevues stated that it "is unlike anything else on the album.
 A funky track with a honking sax – Dina comes off like a one-woman En Vogue in this club stomper."
-James Hamilton from the RM Dance Update called it a "choppy jiggler".
+James Hamilton from the Record Mirror Dance Update called it a "choppy jiggler".
 Adam Higginbotham from Select described it as "solid, tastefully-cut soul bleeding subtly into brisk garage beats" and added that it is "careful funky".
-Another editor, Rupert Howe complimented the song's "aspiration towards funkiness".
+Another Select editor, Rupert Howe, complimented the song's "aspiration towards funkiness".